geoext/geoext3-ws/src/layer-tree/prepare-layout.md

 });
 ```

-* Your application should now look like the following
+* Your application should now look like the following:

 ![Our placeholder panel in the viewport](prepared.png)